stephchang/DH150-Stephanie/Assignment 08/README.md

 <img src="https://stephchang.github.io/DH150-Stephanie/wireframe.png" width="100%">

 After refining my wireframes, I conducted a wireflow test to make sure that the user would be able to follow the flow.
 From this test, I was able to further reiterate on my prototype to make it more intutive to the user.
 Below is the marked up photo after the user had tested it.

 <img src="https://stephchang.github.io/DH150-Stephanie/wireflowtesting.png" width="100%">

+The main problems found with this wireflow test were with adding missing ingredients to the grocery list.
+Thus, I noted to myself to make sure to use visible icons and color to ensure that the user will know what is clickable.
+Additionally, I wanted to make sure that the Find Recipes Popular Recipes were differentiable.
+Thus, I changed the wording to Recipes with your ingredients and Today's popular recipes.

 [See the process of creating the low-fidelity prototype here.](https://github.com/stephchang/DH150-Stephanie/tree/main/Assignment%2006)